srevenant/dragon/docs/using.md

   - Data in the header matter of a file is available in `@page.{..}`
   - Data passed as arguments to an include are available in `@page.{..}`
   - Similar to Jekyll header matter is YML syntax.
-  - Known header matter values:
+  - Special header matter values always added even if unspecified:
     - `date:` — publish date (ISO 8601 syntax) — if unspecified, the date is taken from the filename, or if no date is in the filename, it is taken from the file's creation time.
     - `title:` — if unspecified the filename is converted to a title.
     - `date_modified:` — the last modification timestamp for the file.
+    - `path:` — the absolute filename for the parent file
     - `@spec:` — special data giving dragon information about the template, including:
       - `args:` — a list of required argument keywords for an include file.
 If the file is included in another and these keywords are not specified